RedisLabs/redislabs-docs/content/rs/references/client_references/client_php.md

 categories: ["RS"]
 ---

-In order to use Redis with PHP you will need a PHP Redis client.
-In following sections, we will demonstrate the use of [Predis](https://github.com/nrk/predis), a flexible and feature-complete Redis client library for PHP >= 5.3.
+In order to use Redis with PHP you need a PHP Redis client.
+In following sections, we demonstrate the use of [Predis](https://github.com/nrk/predis), a flexible and feature-complete Redis client library for PHP >= 5.3.
 Additional PHP clients for Redis can be found under the [PHP section](http://redis.io/clients#PHP) of the Redis Clients page.

 ## Installing Predis